 In 2011 I was awarded a University of Nottingham Advanced Research Fellowship to investigate the impact of paternal nutrition on sperm quality and adult offspring cardiovascular and metabolic health.
 Under this 2 year fellowship I demonstrated that LPD fed to male mice prior to conception induced genome wide hypomethylation in sperm, offspring hypotension, vascular dysfunction, glucose intolerance and elevated adiposity.
 Data from these studies identified potentials roles for both sperm- and seminal fluid-specific mechanisms through which paternal diet can affect offspring health and development.
 In April 2014, I was awarded an Aston Research Centre for Healthy Ageing Research Fellow within Aston University to continue and develop his investigations into the impact of parental nutrition on offspring health.

-Currently I am an Assistant Professor in Reproductive Biology at the University of Nottingham.
-His current research focuses on the impact of poor paternal diet on sperm quality and seminal fluid composition and the discrete effects these have on embryo development, fetal growth and skeletal formation and adult offspring cardiovascular and metabolic health in a mouse model.
+Currently I am an Associate Professor in Reproductive and Developmental Physiology within the Lifespan and Population Health Academic Unit.
+My current research focuses on the impact of poor paternal diet on sperm quality and seminal fluid composition and the discrete effects these have on embryo development, fetal growth and skeletal formation and adult offspring cardiovascular and metabolic health in a mouse model.

 I am a researcher who is interesting in understanding the impact of parental diet on the earliest stages of development (first few days after conception) and how this affects the growth of the fetus and ultimately the health of the offspring adulthood.
 My current research is focused on the importance of a father's diet for the quality of his sperm, the development of the early embryo, the growth of the fetus and the long-term cardio-metabolic health of his offspring.